Junior Huerto

-Carlos Junior Huerto Saavedra (born 26 April 1999) is a Peruvian footballer who plays as a left-back for Peruvian Primera División side Cantolao on loan from Sporting Cristal.
+Carlos Junior Huerto Saavedra (born 26 April 1999) is a Peruvian footballer who plays as a left-back for Atlante.

 Huerto is also known by his nickname 'Checho'.

 Club career

 Universidad San Martín

 Huerto is a product of Universidad San Martín and made his debut for the club in November 2016.
 He became a regular starter in the 2018 season with four goals in 30 games.
 In 2019, Huerto made 25 league appearances.

 Sporting Cristal

 On 4 January 2020 it was confirmed, that Huerto had joined Sporting Cristal on a deal until the end of 2023.
 He made his debut for the club on 1 February 2020 against UTC Cajamarca.

 To get some more minutes, after playing only 422 minutes in eight games in 2020, Huerto was loaned out back to Universidad San Martín on 9 January 2021 for the entire 2021 season.

 On 5 December 2021 it was confirmed, that Huerto would play the 2022 on loan at Sport Boys.
 However, the spell was cut short and he was instead loaned out to Cantolao in the beginning of July 2022, until the end of the year.
+Huerto returned to Cristal ahead of the 2023 season, and sat on the bench for one game for Cristal, before heading on a new loan spell at Cantolao.